Print service changes FAQs

 The copying and printing account system (CAPS) is available on campus for students to use printers and photocopiers located around campus.
 Go to the CAPS page to find out how to get a CAPS card and load credit onto it.

 What about unit readers and lab manuals for students?

-Student unit-readers and lab manuals that were previously sold by Uniprint are now printed by Mercury Walch and will be available for purchase on campus at Co-op Bookshop.
+Student unit-readers and lab manuals that were previously sold by Uniprint are now printed by Mercury Walch and are available for purchase on campus at Co-op Bookshop.

-For lecturers and administration staff who are preparing student readers and lab manuals for Semester 2, please see the print service information for staff page (staff access only)
+For lecturers and administration staff who are preparing student readers and lab manuals for sale to students, please see the print service information for staff page (staff access only)

 What about thesis printing?